Howardwang007/Web-ProxyServer/README.md

 [MSC V.1996 32 bit (Intel)] on Win32

 ## Running the Code
+- `py -3 server.py`

+This boots the Python server which binds its socket to port 5005.

+## Testing the Code
+- Go to `localhost:5005/https://google.com/` in the console
+- This will load the page, from cache if possible, else from the server

 ## Credits
 Developed by Weiyi Wang, Aneesh Saripalli, and Anindita Palit at The University of Texas at Dallas for Professor Khiem Le's CS4390 class.